Spectrum Pharmaceuticals: Key Research and Development Events for Poziotinib

-Spectrum highlights Poziotinib Data in Non-Small-Cell Lung Cancer (NSCLC) from research results reported by Dr. John Heymach and The University of Texas MD Anderson Cancer Center.
+Spectrum highlights Poziotinib Data in Non-Small-Cell Lung Cancer (NSCLC) from research results reported by John V. Heymach and The University of Texas MD Anderson Cancer Center.

-At the 18th IASLC World Conference on Lung Cancer in Japan, Spectrum presented data reported by Dr. Heymach and the MD Anderson Cancer Center research team illustrating that Poziotinib demonstrated evidence of significant antitumor activity in NSCLC patients with EGFR exon 20 insertion mutations, with interim data showing an Objective Response Rate of 73%.
+At the 18th IASLC World Conference on Lung Cancer in Japan, Spectrum presented data reported by Heymach and the MD Anderson Cancer Center research team illustrating that Poziotinib demonstrated evidence of significant antitumor activity in NSCLC patients with EGFR exon 20 insertion mutations, with interim data showing an Objective Response Rate of 73%.

 Evidence of central nervous system (CNS) activity in a patient with CNS metastasis and another with leptomeningeal disease (LMD).